A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-Waves are commonly detected in observations of the lower atmosphere \citep[e.g.,][]{Jess+al:2009,Centeno+al:2009,Grant+al:2018,Schmit+al:2020} and of the transition region and corona \citep[see e.g., ][ and references therein]{DeForest+Gurman:1998,Krijger+al:2001,DePontieu+al:2003,Tomczyk+al:2007,Srivastava+al:2008}. \citet{Heggland+al:2011} and \citet{Kato+al:2016} studied the propagation of self-consistently excited waves in 2D simulations that account for the coupling between the solar atmosphere and convection zone.
+Waves are commonly detected in the lower atmosphere \citep[e.g.,][]{Jess+al:2009,Centeno+al:2009,Grant+al:2018,Schmit+al:2020}, transition region, and corona \citep[see, e.g., ][ and references therein]{DeForest+Gurman:1998,Krijger+al:2001,Tomczyk+al:2007,Srivastava+al:2008,DePontieu+al:2003,DePontieu:2021.IRIS}. \citet{Heggland+al:2011} and \citet{Kato+al:2016} studied the propagation of self-consistently excited waves in 2D simulations that account for the coupling between the solar atmosphere and convection zone.
 As a comparison, by trading off the high spatial resolution used in the two studies above, the simulation in the paper has a much wider and higher domain, which allows waves to further propagate into the corona.
-The analysis presented here is mostly for illustration of the presence and basic properties of the waves.
-Detailed investigation is beyond the scope of this paper.
+The analysis presented here is mostly for illustration of the presence and basic properties of the waves and does not intend to perform a comprehensive investigation on all possible wave modes, which is beyond the scope of this paper.